Bowel resection

 A bowel resection or enterectomy (enter- + -ectomy) is a surgical procedure in which a part of an intestine (bowel) is removed, from either the small intestine or large intestine.
 Often the word enterectomy is reserved for the sense of small bowel resection, in distinction from colectomy, which covers the sense of large bowel resection.
-Bowel resection may be performed to treat gastrointestinal cancer, bowel necrosis, severe enteritis, diverticular disease, Crohn's disease, endometriosis, ulcerative colitis, or bowel obstruction due to scar tissue.
-Other reasons to perform bowel resection include traumatic injuries and to remove polyps when polypectomy is insufficient, either to prevent polyps from ever becoming cancerous or because they are causing or threatening bowel obstruction, such as in familial adenomatous polyposis, Peutz–Jeghers syndrome, or other polyposis syndromes.
+Bowel resection may be performed to treat gastrointestinal cancer, bowel ischemia, necrosis, or obstruction due to scar tissue, volvulus, and hernias.
 Some patients require ileostomy or colostomy after this procedure as alternative means of excretion.
+Complications of the procedure may include anastomotic leak or dehiscence, hernias, or adhesions causing partial or complete bowel obstruction.
 Depending on which part and how much of the intestines are removed, there may be digestive and metabolic challenges afterward, such as short bowel syndrome.

 Types

 Types of enterectomy are named according to the relevant bowel segment:

-Anatomy
+Surgery

 The anatomy and surgical technique for bowel resection varies based on the location of the removed segment and whether or not the surgery is due to malignancy.
+The below sections describe resection for non-malignant causes.
+Malignancy may require more extensive tissue resection beyond what is described here.

+Bowel resection may be done as an open surgery, with a long incision in the abdomen.
+It may also be done laparoscopically or robotically by creating several small incisions in the abdomen through which surgical instruments are inserted.
+Once the abdomen is accessed by one of these methods the surgery may proceed.